lauratoma/hull2d/README.md

 Should compile as is.

-Fill in the graham_scan function and create some initializers.
+To do: Fill in the graham_scan function and create some initializers.